 Then take the one lump and break off a tiny amount to set aside for the comb and wattles.
 Knead the remaining Sculpy clay to make it soft and malleable.
 Roll into between your hands in a ball to soften it.
 Then roll into a tube shape:

 It helps to have a picture of a chicken sculpture on your phone to guide your shape.
-I can honestly forget what a chicken looks like when there’s pressure to paint or sculpt one, lol, so search “clay chicken sculpture” on Pinterest for inspiration.
+I can honestly forget what a chicken looks like when there’s pressure to paint or sculpt one.
 With your image in mind, start to flatten one end of the tube to form the chicken bum, like this:

 Then shape the tube into almost a crescent moon shape:

-From the end you didn’t form into the bum, tease out the shape of a head:
+From the end you didn’t form into the bum, gently pinch and tease out the shape of a head: